Frequently Asked Questions

 Temporary road closures, identified by signs or barricades, may be made by the department if current conditions warrant.
 Although vehicular entry may be limited at times, you may still enter the unit on foot.

-All persons except qualified disabled persons and those assisting disabled persons operating an off-highway vehicle on public land must purchase and display an off-highway vehicle decal.
-Decals are available by phone or fax from TPWD and at local retailers, for a list of dealers and further details, see the Texas Off-Highway Vehicle Program.
+All persons except qualified persons with disabilities and those assisting persons with disabilities operating an off-highway vehicle on public land must purchase and display an off-highway vehicle decal.
+Decals are available by phone or fax from TPWD and at local retailers, for a list of dealers and further details go to www.tpwd.texas.gov/ohv.
 An Off-Highway Vehicle (OHV) is defined as an all-terrain vehicle (ATV), off-highway motorcycle, or any other four wheel drive vehicle not registered to be driven on a highway.
-See DEFINITIONS.
+See DEFINITIONS section.

 ATV operators must abide by all safety regulations and have completed a state of Texas approved safety training certification class to use an ATV on public hunting lands.